phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

     └── kernel.bin

 ```
-The `grub.cfg` specifies the file name of our kernel and that it's Multiboot 2 compliant.
+The `grub.cfg` specifies the file name of our kernel and it's Multiboot 2 compliance.
 It looks like this:

 ```
 set timeout=0
 set default=0

 menuentry "my os" {
     multiboot2 /boot/kernel.bin
     boot
 }
 ```
 Now we can create a bootable image using the command: